-The 2022/23 revenue budget was set in February 2022 as a balanced budget of £279.1m.
-A capital and investment programme budget was also set in February 2022.
-The capital program for 2022/23, including slippages from prior years, amounts to £19.650m to be financed by a combination of government grant, capital receipts, borrowing and revenue contributions.
-The capital programme supports investment in the Estate Strategy, Fleet Replacement and Equipment, Information Technology, Regional Schemes, Operations and Change Projects.
-This is essential to ensure fit-for-purpose services, to deliver savings and generate income to balance the budgets over the medium term financial plan period to 2025/26.
+The 2023/24 revenue budget was set in February 2023 as a balanced budget of £288.5m.
+A capital and investment programme budget was also set in February 2023.
+The capital program for 2023/24, including prior year slippage is £24.1m to be financed by a combination of capital receipts, borrowing and revenue contributions.
+The capital programme supports investment in the Estate Strategy, Fleet Replacement and Equipment, Information Technology, Regional Schemes, Operations and Change

+Projects.
+This is essential to ensure fit-for-purpose services along with delivering revenue savings to balance the budget over the medium term financial plan period to 2025/26.